-- Animal feed
+- animal feed

-- Fruit and vegetables
+- fruit and vegetables

-- Seed potatoes
+- seed potatoes

-- Cut flowers and pot plants
+- cut flowers and pot plants

-- Meat and meat products
+- meat and meat products

-- Agricultural seeds
+- agricultural seeds

-- Dairy products
+- dairy products

-In order to be able to use e-CertNL, you will need to use eHerkenning (the Dutch electronic authentication and authorisation system) or contact the Netherlands Enterprise Agency.
+You can use the automated e-Cert system to apply for an export certificate.
+In order to use e-CertNL, you need access to eHerkenning (the Dutch electronic authentication and authorisation system), or contact the Netherlands Enterprise Agency.
 You can authorise another company to use the e-CertNL system to submit applications on your behalf.

 When importing plants and plant products into the EU, you will need a phytosanitary inspection.